 Section 4.
 Scheduling Elections.
 Each year, the Chair shall select a meeting of the General Membership at which to hold an election for the Board of Directors whose terms are expiring.
-The meeting should take place on, by or before the April CoC General Membership meeting.
+The meeting should take place on, by or before the April CoC General Membership meetingshould take place between February 1st and May 31st.